homebridge/hap-client/README.md

 </span>

 A client for an insecure HAP-NodeJS instance.
+Provides a Typescript based interface based on the homekit accessory protocol, allowing the creation of clients able to connect to and control Homebridge devices.

 # Dependant Applications